Online training update

 Duration: 1 hour of pre-training materials to complete in your own time followed by a 3-hour (with breaks!)
 Zoom training

-This free half-day training offers a deeper exploration of the dynamics of domestic abuse, including the impact domestic abuse has on victims and children.
+This half-day training offers a deeper exploration of the dynamics of domestic abuse, including the impact domestic abuse has on victims and children.
 It will include types of partner violence, inter-relationships, impact on child development, and the complexities of leaving an abusive relationship.

 DA Champion Refresher